-This design option is an optimised version of today which could improve the approach phase from the hold to 7,000ft.

-Additionally, this option has the potential to raise the holding height.
-This location aligns with airport traffic flows.
-Overall, could reduce GHG emissions through improved aircraft trajectories compared with the baseline.
+This design option is an optimised version of today which may improve the approach phase from the hold to 7,000ft.
+However, this location does not align with airport traffic flows.
+Overall, it could maintain GHG emissions compared with the baseline.

-Capacity: As this option would be implemented alongside another Inner Hold, an independent facility could maintain airport capacity compared with the baseline.
-Other non-airspace constraints may hinder overall capacity gains at Gatwick.
+Capacity: This option could maintain airport capacity, providing the same number of hols as the baseline.
 This location aligns with network traffic flows so could maintain network capacity compared with the baseline.

-Resilience: This option could maintain disruption recovery and a similar number of holding levels, therefore it could maintain delay absorption compared with the baseline.
+Resilience: Optimised holds could maintain disruption recovery resulting from unplanned runway closure.
+This option could maintain a similar number of holding levels, therefore it could maintain delay absorption compared with the baseline.

-A holding facility to the southeast would likely be within current day CAS.
+A holding facility to the north would likely be within current day CAS.
 There is already an arrival structure in this location.
 As a result, the access impact on GA traffic is unlikely to change compared with the baseline.